-Also called an "appliqué stitch," a fell (or "felling") stitch is used to appliqué one layer of fabric (generally a folded or selvage edge) to another.
-It's quick, strong, and flexible-the piece sewn on with a fell stitch can move somewhat like a hinge, and that makes it good for installing linings.
-It is also used to sew lace-either as appliqués or appliqué seams.
-The fell stitch is seen in millinery work as well as clothing; it is used to attach hat bodies to brims and to attach hatbands to hats.
-The stitches themselves typically sit 90 degrees to the edge, or they can be angled slightly.
+Also called an appliqué stitch, a fell (or "felling") stitch is used to appliqué one layer of fabric (generally a folded or selvage edge) to another.
+It's quick, strong, and flexible.
+The piece sewn on with a fell stitch can move somewhat like a hinge, and that makes it good for installing linings.
+It is also used to sew lace, either as appliqués or appliqué seams.